 General - Steps in the bulkhead deck and freeboard deck

-For the treatment of steps in the bulkhead deck of passenger ships see Explanatory Notes for regulation 13.
-For the treatment of steps in the freeboard deck of cargo ships see Explanatory Notes for regulation 13-1.
+For the treatment of steps in the bulkhead deck of passenger ships see notes under regulation 13.
+For the treatment of steps in the freeboard deck of cargo ships see notes under regulation 13-1.